b1ackviking/cpp-project-template/README.md

 The `.git-blame-ignore-revs` file contains commit SHAs that you may want to skip while viewing the git blame on GitHub as if using `git blame --ignore-revs-file=.git-blame-ignore-revs`.

+### Configure the `pyproject.toml` file

+The `pyproject.toml` file is a main configuration file for `poetry`.
+This template is not a python project, however, using `poetry` makes it very convenient to bring tool dependencies, such as recent versions of `conan`, `cmake`, `pre-commit`, etc.
+Also, keeping them contained in a virtual environment does not pollute your system and provides a simple way to setup them on a CI pipeline.

+Besides specifying tool dependencies, you may want to also update the `name`, `version`, `description`, `authors`, and `license` fields.

 ### Configure CODEOWNERS